- How much funding can I get for my summer internship at a non-profit or government agency?

 KHLF is an independent, student-directed non-profit organization.
 Each applicant for KHLF Fellowships is evaluated anonymously by a selection committee.
 KHLF awards grants to those applicants receiving the highest overall scores tallied from each of the members of the selection committee.

 All applications are reviewed once the application period ends - they are not reviewed on a rolling basis.
-The committee does it’s best to make a decision on Fellowship awards within 3-4 weeks after the close of the application deadline.
+The committee does it’s best to make a decision on Fellowship awards quickly.
+We hope to announce awards within 1-3 weeks after the close of the application deadline.
 You will receive an email to inform you of the decision.
-If you have been awarded the fellowship, the email will ask you to reply and indicate whether or not you have received other funding for your fellowship work.
-Please reply promptly so as not to delay the calculation of your award.
+If you have been awarded the fellowship, the email will ask you to reply and indicate your award amount and verify whether or not you have received other funding for your fellowship work.
+Please reply promptly so as not to delay the calculation and distribution of your award.

 KHLF tries to coordinate timing with Summer Public Service and Stevens Fellowship award decisions.
 A separate email from KHLF will inform you of its decision.

 Audie Norris receives a Stevens Fellowship.
-His host organization then offers to pay Audie a summer stipend of $6,000.
-Audie must decline the Stevens Fellowship because he is no longer eligible for it.
+His host organization will pay Audie a summer stipend of $6,000.
+Audie must decline the Stevens Fellowship because he is not eligible for it.

 $4,000 – ($2,500+$500)/2) = $2,500

 Only half of the bar association grant and work study wages are deducted from the award.
 The RA salary is not deducted from the award.
 Max’s total summer earnings from all sources will be $7,500.